Franz Ritter von Epp: Reichskommissar and Reichsstatthalter of Bavaria

-Epp's final notable historical action occurred on 9 March 1933, two weeks before the Reichstag passed the enabling act, which granted Hitler dictatorial powers.
+Epp's final notable historical action occurred on 9 March 1933, two weeks before the Reichstag passed the Enabling Act, which granted Hitler dictatorial powers.
 On the orders of Hitler and Wilhelm Frick, he abolished the Government of Bavaria and set up a Nazi regime, with himself as Reichskommissar.
 On 10 April Hitler appointed him Reichsstatthalter for Bavaria.
 In this position he often clashed with Bavaria's Nazi Minister-President Ludwig Siebert.
 Epp's attempt to limit the influence of the central government on Bavarian politics failed.
 He, however, retained his post as Reichsstatthalter until the end of the war, although by then he was politically insignificant.

-On 8 May 1933, von Epp's DO X crashed at the Passau Kachlet.
+On 8 May 1933, Epp's Dornier Do X flying boat crashed at the Passau Kachlet.
 The city named one of its streets Ritter-von-Epp-Straße.

 Arrest and death

-He was arrested on Paul Giesler's orders in 1945, for being associated with the Freiheitsaktion Bayern, an anti-Nazi group led by Rupprecht Gerngroß.
+Epp was arrested on Paul Giesler's orders in April 1945, for being associated with the Freiheitsaktion Bayern, an anti-Nazi group led by Rupprecht Gerngroß.
 However, Epp had not wanted to be directly involved with the group, as he considered their goal—surrender to the Allies—a form of backstabbing of the German Army.
+The plan ultimately failed, with the resistance movement being crushed and over 40 of them being executed just hours before the liberation of the city.

 Suffering from a heart condition, he was hospitalised at Bad Nauheim at the end of the war.
 On 9 May 1945, a clerk at the hospital alerted agents from the US Counterintelligence Corps that Epp was a patient there, and he was arrested and sent to a prison camp in Munich to await trial at Nuremberg.
-He died in detention on 31 January 1947.
+He died in detention on 31 January 1947, at the age of 78.